Also see:

 - clay tiles that do not meet the dimensional and geometric requirements given in BS EN 1304 should not be laid at pitches less than 40°

-- double tiles, tile-and-a-half or half tiles can be used, when available from the manufacturer (to avoid the use of small sections of cut tiles).
-Alternatively, where the tile manufacturer provides guidance, small sections of single lap tile can be bonded to full tiles
+- tile-and-a-half or double tiles should be used, where available from the manufacturer, to avoid the use of small sections of cut tile which are difficult to fix

-- the bottom edges of double-lapped slate and plain tile roofs should be finished with an under-eaves course.
+- the bottom edges of double-lap slate and plain tile roofs should be finished with an under-eaves course.

 Table 21: Pitch, gauge and lap